Past Event - Video Available | March.24.2020Webinar - Recording Available

 Christine Reynolds is a partner in the Public Finance Department.
 She has broad experience as bond counsel, disclosure counsel, underwriter’s counsel and borrower’s counsel across a wide range of public finance sectors.

-Christine’s expertise includes various general obligation and revenue bond financings, including those relating to transportation, education, healthcare, water and wastewater, urban renewal, public power and other infrastructure financings.
+Christine’s experience includes various general obligation and revenue bond financings, including those relating to transportation, education, healthcare, water and wastewater, urban renewal, public power and other infrastructure financings.

 She has extensive knowledge and experience with disclosure requirements for municipal issuers under federal securities laws, including both initial and continuing disclosure issues, material events disclosure, public offerings, private placements and other matters.Christine is a frequent speaker at conferences and seminars given by trade and professional organizations within the municipal finance industry, including serving as Chair for The Bond Buyer's 2022 Infrastructure Conference.